Cameron Wake: Miami Dolphins

 At the end of the 2008 CFL season, Wake drew interest from several NFL teams, including the Miami Dolphins, St. Louis Rams, New Orleans Saints, Buffalo Bills and Minnesota Vikings.
 He worked out for the Dolphins on January 15, 2009.

 After receiving interest from 17 total NFL teams and working out for eight, Wake signed with the Dolphins on January 18, 2009.
 The four-year deal included a $1 million signing bonus and had a potential value of $4.9 million.

 Wake started the first game of his NFL career during the 2009 season against the Bills in Week 4 and responded with two sacks, four tackles for a loss, and a forced fumble.

-During the 2010 season, Wake had a memorable Week 6 against the Packers.
+During the 2010 season, Wake had a memorable Week 6 against the Green Bay Packers.
 He had three sacks, including one on third down in overtime, bringing his total to six sacks in five games, already surpassing his total the previous year of 5½ sacks with limited playing time.
 He ended a game against the Jets with a sack on quarterback Mark Sanchez completing his second of the game.
 Wake would lead the NFL in sacks at one point and eventually finish third in the NFL (second in the AFC) in sacks.
 By the end of the season, Wake had recorded 14 sacks, 57 tackles, and three forced fumbles.

 Wake was named a starter for the 2011 AFC Pro Bowl team at outside linebacker.
 Wake was also named to The Sporting News 2010 All-Pro Team and AP's Second All-Pro team.
 He was 3rd in the league with 52 quarterback pressures, behind only Chris Long and Julius Peppers.
+He was ranked 63rd by his fellow players on the NFL Top 100 Players of 2011.

-On May 5, 2012 Wake signed a four-year contract extension with the Dolphins reported to be worth a total of $49 million, $20 million of which was guaranteed.
+On May 5, 2012, Wake signed a four-year contract extension with the Dolphins reported to be worth a total of $49 million, $20 million of which was guaranteed.

 After being moved from outside linebacker to defensive end for the 2012 season, Wake had arguably his best season in the NFL.
 He totaled 53 tackles and 15 sacks, including 4.5 sacks in one game against the Arizona Cardinals.
 That season, Wake was named a starter for the Pro Bowl for the second time and, together with Randy Starks, became the first of two Dolphins to make the Pro Bowl at two different positions.
 He was also named a First-team All-Pro by both the AP and the PFWA for the first time in his career.